Getting Started

 After completing your preferred setup, return here to continue with the tutorial.

-Step 2: Setup the Tutorial Database
+Step 2 of 6: Set Up the Tutorial Database

 The tutorial uses a PostgreSQL database as a data source.
 Start the database container using Docker Compose: